elvincelilov/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 ### **Conclusion**
 By performing this experiment, we can measure Earth's gravitational acceleration \( g \) using a simple pendulum and analyze the uncertainties in the measurement.
 This approach is a great introduction to experimental physics, uncertainty analysis, and error propagation.

-Let me know if you need help with any specific part or further explanation! 😊